(Redirected from comment

-A comment is a kind of post that is in reply to some other post, that makes little or no sense without reading or at least knowing the context of the source post.
+A reply (or comment) is a kind of post that is a text (typically, though photos are possible too) response to some other post, that makes little or no sense without reading or at least knowing the context of the source post.

-Comments rarely (if ever) have names/titles, though they sometimes have other structure like multiple paragraphs, or blockquotes from the source that are being specifically responded too.
+Replies rarely have names/titles, though they sometimes have other structure like multiple paragraphs, or blockquotes from the source that are being specifically responded too.

-How to publish an indieweb comment replying to an original post
+an indieweb reply in response to an original post

-- Write a post (note/article/comment) on your own site
+- Write a post (e.g. note) on your own site

-- If you are using the h-entry microformat to mark up your comment (you should), add class="u-in-reply-to" to the link as well
+- If you are using the h-entry microformat to mark up your comment (you should be), add

 - Send a webmention from your server to the original's server

 Ideally your server/software should automatically do the (3) webmention for all links in your post.

 Send Webmentions From Reply

 - in particular do a HEAD request first, then GET if no endpoints found and type is text/html or application/xhtml+xml.